-The best way to get this protection is to contact an experienced Disability Insurance Dispute Lawyer practiced in insurance claims.
-If you are about to file a disability insurance claim, or if your claim has been stalled or rejected, contact disability attorney Mike Quiat.
-As a senior partner at the law firm of Uscher, Quiat, Uscher & Russo, P.C., Mike handles wrongful denial of disability claims under New Jersey disability insurance law and ERISA.
-He has practiced law for more than 30 years and has prevailed against many large insurance companies.
+The best way to get this protection is to contact an experienced disability insurance dispute lawyer practiced in insurance claims.
+If you are about to file a disability insurance claim, or if your claim has been stalled or rejected, contact our disability attorneys at Uscher, Quiat, Uscher & Russo, P.C., We handle wrongful denial of disability claims under New Jersey disability insurance law and ERISA.
+We offer more than 35 years of experience taking on large insurance companies.

 The Bigger They Are …

 Not all insurance carriers provide private long-term disability insurance.
-This is both good and bad for the policy holders.
-The downside is that the near-monopoly that companies like Unum, Prudential, MetLife, Hartford, AIG, Aetna, Lincoln Financial, Guardian, Berkshire, United of Omaha, Principal, Northwestern Mutual, Cigna and others have affords them immense power to deny claims.
-On the positive side, Mike Quiat and his staff have fewer companies to deal with, and they are well aware of the specific tactics these companies use to deny and minimize disability claims.
-Mike has developed his own effective strategies for compelling disability insurers to own up to the full legal obligations they owe their policyholders.
+This is both good and bad for the policyholders.
+The downside is that the near-monopoly that companies like Unum, Prudential, MetLife, Hartford, AIG, Aetna, Lincoln Financial, Guardian, Berkshire, United of Omaha, Principal, Northwestern Mutual, Cigna and others have afforded them immense power to deny claims.
+As a small law firm, our attorneys and staff have fewer companies to deal with, and we are well-aware of the tactics these companies commonly use to deny and/or delay otherwise legitimate disability claims.
+Uscher, Quiat, Uscher & Russo, P.C. have developed our own effective strategies for compelling disability insurers to own up to the full legal obligations they owe their policyholders.

 Private Disability Insurance Claims

-Long-term disability insurance is generally offered in group plans through employers like ERISA.
-Or they are offered through private individual policies purchased directly by individuals.
-Many policy holders seeking to protect their incomes in the event of medical disasters choose private plans because they typically offer better benefits than an employer-sponsored plan, or because the insured policy holders are self-employed.
-Others supplement ERISA with private disability insurance policies to cover as many bases as possible.
+Long-term disability insurance is generally offered in group plans through employers.
+These plans are governed by ERISA, which is a federal law that preempts most state laws.
+Or disability insurance is offered through private individual policies purchased directly by individuals.
+Many policyholders seeking to protect their incomes in the event of medical disasters choose private plans through an insurance agent or broker because they typically offer better benefits than an employer-sponsored plan, or because the insured policyholders are self-employed.
+Some people supplement ERISA policies with private disability insurance policies to cover as many bases as possible.

 Disability insurance replaces all or part of your earnings if you become unable to work because of a disabling injury or long-term illness, regardless of whether the illness or injury is work-related.
-However, your disability claim runs into the best-kept dirty secret of the industry, which is that some insurers deny a large number of initial claims, whether or not they are valid.
+However, your disability claim faces an insurance industry which is profit-driven to deny claims wherever possible.
+Some insurers have a well-deserved reputation for questionable claims handling practices. i

-Even if you have established a long-term disability claim and are receiving benefits, insurance companies are cash-strapped, and they are always looking for ways to generate money by buying out claims and negotiating settlements on terms beneficial to them, but not for claimants.
+Even if you have an established long-term disability claim and are receiving benefits, insurance companies are cash-strapped, and they are always looking for ways to generate money by buying out claims and negotiating settlements on terms that are beneficial to them but not beneficial for claimants.
 Claimants need a knowledgeable advocate in their corner to help them through the complex details of a buyout and to make sure they get their fair share of the benefits.

-It doesn’t matter whether the litigation is in Federal or State court.
-Mike is very familiar with all New Jersey disability insurance laws, including the “bad faith” law.
+When all else fails, we do not hesitate to litigate.
+It doesn’t matter whether the litigation is in federal or state court.
+We are very familiar with all New Jersey disability insurance laws.
+We know what “bad faith” is what you must prove to establish it.
 Also, unlike ERISA disability claims, where claimants may have limited rights, plaintiffs in private disability cases have full legal rights, including trial by jury.